DesyncTheThird/corne-keymap/readme.md

 >
 > `a b c [BSPC] [Rep]` produces `a b b` (`Rep` returns previous tracked key `b`).

+However, `Ctrl`+`Backspace` will reset key tracking history.

-Note that this feature only tracks two keys into the past.
+Note that this feature only tracks three keys into the past.

 After a short duration (default 1000ms) of no keyboard input, both dynamic keys will reset to the `Non-alpha` state.